scribd/Weaver/README.md

     --safe [default: true]
 ```

-It will build and install the `weaver` command line tool in `/usr/local/bin`.
+It will build and install the Weaver command line tool in `/usr/local/bin`.

 ### (3) - Weaver build phase